 The Big Lakes County Agriculture department offers a variety of services and programs that benefit our rural residents.
 The Agricultural Fieldman has a legislated responsibility for weed and pest control, water and soil conservation, to assist the province under the Animal Health Act, and to promote agricultural economic development.

-The Agriculture department also provides identification and information services on weed, pest, and insect control and offers an array of programs, information, advice, and education to the agricultural industry and the Agricultural Advisory Committee.
+The Agriculture department also provides identification and information services on weed, pest, and insect control and offers an array of programs, information, advice, and education to the agricultural industry and the Agricultural Service Board.

 In 2018, Big Lakes County began offering a Shelterbelt Program to our ratepayers.
 Since that time, ratepayers have planted thousands of seedlings.
 Shelterbelts help block wind from yards and prevent snow drifts in the winter, offer privacy screens, and can provide aesthetic and wildlife value.
 The Agricultural Service Board is proud to have brought this program to Big Lakes County residents and hopes the program continues for many years.